Jet Li: Asia

-American/Western films
+International career

 In 1998, he made his international film debut in Lethal Weapon 4 which also marked the first time he had ever played a villain in a film.
-He agreed to do Lethal Weapon 4 after the producer Joel Silver promised to give him the leading role in his next film, Romeo Must Die (2000), alongside late singer Aaliyah.
+He agreed to do Lethal Weapon 4 after the producer Joel Silver promised to give him the leading role in his next film, Romeo Must Die (2000), alongside singer Aaliyah.
 The film became a box office hit.
 Though Li spoke very little English at the time of production, his performance as Chinese mafia hitman Wah Sing Ku was praised.

 Li turned down Chow Yun-fat's role in Crouching Tiger, Hidden Dragon (2000) because he promised his wife that he would not make any films during her pregnancy.
 He also turned down the role of Seraph in The Matrix trilogy, based on his belief that the role was not one which required his skills and that the films were iconic and stunning enough without adding his name to the cast list.
 Li was also cast as Kato in The Green Hornet when the film was still in development in 2000.
 In 2001, it was moved to another studio.
 When the film was moved on again and released in 2011, the role of Kato was portrayed by Jay Chou.

 In 2001, he appeared in two more films: The One, which was the first of his films with Jason Statham, and Kiss of the Dragon opposite Bridget Fonda which did moderately well at the box office.
 In July 2001, Li agreed to produce and star in an action film with Jackie Chan which was to be released in 2002 or 2003, but no further news of their collaboration surfaced until 2006.
 In 2002, the period martial arts epic film Hero was released in the Chinese market.
 This film was both a commercial and critical success and became the highest-grossing motion picture in Chinese film history at the time.
 In 2003 he reunited with producer Joel Silver for the action thriller film Cradle 2 the Grave where he starred alongside rapper DMX and fellow martial artist Mark Dacascos.
 In 2004, Li lent his likeness, voice and provided motion capture work for the video game Jet Li: Rise to Honor.